 \subsection{Continuity}

-A challenge encountered in defining and reasoning about an adequate denotational semantics of must-testing for programs with unbounded non-determinism is that it cannot be continuous with respect to the must ordering (on must-equivalence classes of terms).
+A challenge encountered in defining and reasoning about an adequate denotational semantics of must testing for programs with unbounded non-determinism is that it cannot be continuous with respect to the must ordering (on must equivalence classes of terms).